 A renewal trap is the standard pricing pattern where a vendor offers a deep first-year discount, auto-renews at a substantially higher "rack rate" from year two, and relies on customer inertia to collect the difference.
 It is not illegal by default.
 In most jurisdictions it requires only proper disclosure -- which the vendor provides in paragraph 34 of the terms you scrolled past.

-The FTC's Click-to-Cancel Rule (16 CFR 425, finalised October 2024, effective May 2025) tightens the disclosure standard in the US; the UK's Digital Markets, Competition and Consumers Act 2024 does similar work for British subscribers.
+The FTC's Click-to-Cancel Rule (16 CFR 425) would have tightened the US disclosure standard, but the Eighth Circuit vacated it on 8 July 2025; the binding US protections are now state automatic-renewal laws (California, New York), ROSCA, and the FTC Act.
+The UK's Digital Markets, Competition and Consumers Act 2024 does similar work for British subscribers.
 Enforcement is uneven.
 The vendor playbook is evolving, not dying.

 Typical year-two multiplier across consumer categories